 Agile vs. Waterfall - Which is right for you?

-Agile and Waterfall methodologies are two different ways of developing software.
+Agile vs Waterfall as the name tells both methodologies are two different ways of developing software.
 The Agile methodology is characterized by iterative and incremental development, while the Waterfall methodology is characterized by sequential development.
-Both have their advantages and disadvantages, so we'll go into detail about the difference between Agile and Waterfall methodologies to help you choose which will work best for your project.
+Both have their advantages and disadvantages, so we'll go into detail about the perspective of Waterfall vs Agile to help you choose which will work best for your project, the benefits of agile over waterfall, when is waterfall better than agile, and more.

 What is Agile methodology?